gha-course-practice/gha-course/docs/04-more-advanced-ghactions-features.md

 This can be set also at job level (so the time corresponds to the full job)

 ## Running a Job Multiple Times Using a Mtrix
+If you need to run the job multiple times you can define a matrix and the job will be executed multiple times.

 ## INcluding & Excluding Matrix Configurations
 ## Hanling Failing Jobs in a Matrix
 ## Step and Job Outputs & Dynamic Matrices